UKHomeOffice/docker-nginx-proxy/README.md

 * `HTTP_LISTEN_PORT` - Change the default inside the container from 10080.
 * `HTTPS_LISTEN_PORT` - Change the default inside the container from 10443.
 * `INTERNAL_LISTEN_PORT` - Change the default inside the container from 10418.
 Note: This is used for internal processing and is not available externally.
-* `HTTPS_REDIRECT` - Toggle whether or not we force redirects to HTTPS.
-Defaults to true.
 * `ALLOW_COUNTRY_CSV` - List of [country codes](http://dev.maxmind.com/geoip/legacy/codes/iso3166/) to allow.
 * `STATSD_METRICS_ENABLED` - Toggle if metrics are logged to statsd (defaults to true)
 * `STATSD_SERVER` - Server to send statsd metrics to, defaults to 127.0.0.1